 I always keep paint chip samples from the paint I have used in various rooms of the house in my purse.
 I write the room on the back.

 Gather your paint chips into a simple photo booklet.
 I use the 4x6 purse size vinyl photo book found at many thrift stores for $1.00.
-Write the date and room (or project) on the sample.
-Slide a couple extras in the sleeve for future reference.
-Do you ever wonder what is in that half full gallon of paint?
-Tape the same paint chip onto the can, it will correspond with your sample book and be a great help when a touch up is needed.
+Write the date and room/or project on the sample.

-Sometimes, we find ourselves living on a limited budget with decor colors, or a room we don't like or have grown tired of.
+Sometimes, we find ourselves living on a limited budget with decor colors we have grown tired of.
 I discovered that using a selection of paint chips, color wheel know-how, and a decorator magazine or two can help you create a fresh look while saving a lot of money!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.